aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 **3. Agents take actions, not just produce output.** When an AI system can call tools, query APIs, modify files, and send emails, it becomes a new class of insider threat.
 High-severity incidents in production involve agentic systems, not standalone models, because agents can take irreversible actions on behalf of users.

-**4. Prompt injection is the SQL injection of LLM systems — and there is no equivalent fix.** Parameterized queries solved SQL injection at the parsing layer.
+**4. Prompt injection is the SQL injection of LLM systems, and there is no equivalent fix.** Parameterized queries solved SQL injection at the parsing layer.
 Prompt injection cannot be solved at the parsing layer because the model has no parser separating instructions from data.
 The 2026 OWASP LLM Top 10 still ranks prompt injection as #1, and production incident data confirms why.

 **5. Supply chain extends beyond code.** A traditional supply chain audit covers source code, dependencies, and build artifacts.
 An AI supply chain adds training datasets, model weights, fine-tuning corpora, embedding stores, MCP servers, agent skill marketplaces, and prompt template libraries.
 A single poisoned dataset cascades into every downstream model trained on it.